-Multicast session update procedure is invoked by the AF to update the ARP for an ongoing multicast session.
+Multicast MBS session update procedure is invoked by the AF to update the service requirement or add/remove multicast QoS flows for an ongoing multicast session.
 For the interaction between AF and MB-SMF, see clause 7.1.1.6 and 7.1.1.7.

-Figure 7.2.6-1: Multicast session QoS update procedure.
+Figure 7.2.6-1: Multicast MBS session QoS update procedure.

-1. This procedure is triggered by the MB-SMF receiving the updated policy for MBS, see clauses 7.1.1.6 and 7.1.1.7.
+1. This procedure is triggered by the MB-SMF receiving the updated policy for a multicast MBS session, see clauses 7.1.1.6 and 7.1.1.7.

-2. The MB-SMF generates the QoS profile for the multicast MBS session, and invokes Namf_MBSCommunication_N2MessageTransfer service operation (MBS Session ID, N2 SM information (TMGI, QoS profiles for multicast)) to the AMF(s).
+2. The MB-SMF generates the QoS profile for the multicast MBS session, and invokes Namf_MBSCommunication_N2MessageTransfer service operation (MBS Session ID, N2 SM information (TMGI, QoS profiles for multicast MBS session)) to the AMF(s).

-3. The involved AMF sends N2 MBS session request (N2 SM information) to NG-RAN nodes based on the TMGI and RAN node IDs stored in the AMF for the MBS session.
+3. The involved AMF sends N2 MBS session request (N2 SM information) to the NG-RAN nodes based on the MBS Session ID and RAN node IDs stored in the AMF for the multicast MBS session.

-4. NG-RAN updates the MBS session context, and if only the ARP of QoS parameters is updated, NG-RAN node also updates the QoS parameters of the associating PDU Sessions.
+4. The NG-RAN node updates the multicast MBS session context, and if only QoS parameters are updated without multicast QoS flows added/removed, the NG-RAN also updates the QoS parameters of the associated QoS flows in the associated PDU Sessions.

-5. The NG-RAN(s) acknowledges N2 MBS session request by sending an N2 MBS session Response message to the AMF.
+5. The NG-RAN node(s) acknowledges N2 MBS session request by sending an N2 MBS session Response message to the AMF.

-6. The AMF uses the Nmbsmf_MBSSession_ContextUpdate to the MB-SMF.
+6. The AMF invokes the Nmbsmf_MBSSession_ContextUpdate () to the MB-SMF.

-7. MB-SMF sends Nmbsmf_MBSSession_ContextStatusNotify request (TMGI, QoS profiles for multicast) to the SMFs.
+7. The MB-SMF sends Nmbsmf_MBSSession_ContextStatusNotify request (subscription correlation info, Event ID, QoS profiles for multicast MBS session) to the SMFs.

-8. SMF determines the UE list regarding the TMGI included in the message.
-If the individual delivery is used, or the QoS parameters other than ARP needs to be updated, SMF triggers PDU Session Modification procedure for each UE as defined in TS 23.502 [6].
+8. [Conditional] The SMF determines the UE list with individual delivery regarding the MBS Session ID related to the subscription correlation info.
+The SMF triggers PDU Session Modification procedure for each UE in the UE list as defined in TS 23.502 [6].

+After the handover procedure, if some associated QoS flows are still not configured to the UE, the SMF triggers PDU Session Modification procedure as defined in TS 23.502 [6] for the UE.
+For the case of multicast QoS flows addition/removal the UE is served by shared delivery, the SMF includes the MBS related information in N2 SM Information sent to the NG-RAN node during the PDU Session Modification procedure, which includes the MBS session ID and Area Session ID (if exists), the associated QoS flow(s) information, and the mapping information between the associated QoS flow and the multicast QoS flow.